-Kameel Mydin Meera, an experienced economics and finance professor at International Islamic University Malaysia, mentioned that the agency he was proposing should monitor and take into account rapid increase in bankruptcies and foreclosures which he expected to happen in the near future.
+Kameel Mydin Meera, an experienced economics and finance professor at International Islamic University Malaysia, mentioned that the agency he was proposing should monitor and take into account rapid increases in bankruptcies and foreclosures which he expected to happen in the near future.

-He told FMT the banking crisis would be an indicator of the bankruptcies and foreclosures, thus bank merges are expected to take place.
+He told FMT the banking crisis would be an indicator of bankruptcies and foreclosures, thus bank merges are expected to take place.

 During the MCO (movement control order), the Malaysian government offered a six-month debt moratorium to Malaysians so they can delay their monthly repayments on housing and business loans and ease their financial problems during this pandemic.
 It started in March 2020.

 “Once the moratorium is over in September, the whole situation is going to be different,” he said.

 He also claimed that Malaysia will be heading for one of the worst economic recessions of all time and the recovery phase may take up to two years with every single Malaysian feeling the effect of the recession.
 However, civil servants and other workers on fixed salaries might not be affected as bad.